 Once a federal agency is given the authority to write regulations, it generally publishes proposed rules (aka regulations) with requests for public comment in the Federal Register (FR).
 The Federal Register is updated daily by 6 a.m. and published Monday through Friday.
 Once the comment period, which varies, has passed, federal agencies publish their final regulations in the Federal Register.
 The final rule includes:

-These final regulations are organized and published by the Office of the Federal Register and Government Publishing Office (GPO) by into parts and sections within the 50 titles of the Code of Federal Regulations (CFR).
+These final regulations are organized and published by the Office of the Federal Register and Government Publishing Office (GPO) by agency and subject into parts and sections within the 50 titles of the Code of Federal Regulations (CFR).

 For example, The Department of Education regulations that implement the Individuals with Disabilities Education Act (IDEA) regulations are published in Title 34 (Education), parts 300 and 303 of the Code of Federal Regulations.
 The specific regulation that states the purposes of the Part 300 regulations is published in Title 34 of the Code of Federal Regulations, Part 300, section 1 (34 C.F.R. § 300.1).